BA-Seven/Misc/README.md

 # Misc
-Random cheatsheets and utils in french
+Random notes, cheatsheets and utils in french